fbpx

 How does Keytruda work?

 Keytruda is an immunotherapy drug, meaning it strengthens the immune system’s ability to respond to cancer and other diseases.
 It blocks two proteins from binding: one on immune system cells and one on mesothelioma cells.
-This blockage helps the immune system target and kill mesothelioma cells.
+This blockade helps the immune system target and kill mesothelioma cells more accurately.

 blue box icon